muximus3/OneAPI/README.md

 # OneAPI

+LLM calling tool for researchers, which can interact with the language model based on UI or code.

 Engage in multi-turn conversations with ChatGPT or Other LLMs APIs and automatically save them in a training-specific data format.

 **Step 1: Installation (requires Python environment):** `pip install one-api-tool`